 Here we show email OTP but our SDKs support a variety of methods including SMS or WhatsApp OTP, email magic link, authenticator app, and more.

-The final step of your app integration is to call RespondToAuthChallenge.
 This will invoke the Verify auth challenge response lambda which we have implemented above to complete authentication using our Authsignal validation token.

 Pass the validation token obtained from the Authsignal Client SDK to Cognito as the challenge answer.